Helen Brough Helen Brough

 Explore Helen Brough’s full portfolio, learn about bespoke glass commissions, and discover upcoming exhibitions on helenbrough.com.
 Don’t miss this rare opportunity to view her contemporary glass paintings in person and experience the captivating glow of modern Hinterglasmalerei.

-Illuminated Whispers: Hinterglasmalerei and Helen Brough’s Winter Invitation by Helen Brough
+Illuminated Whispers: Hinterglasmalerei and Helen Brough’s Winter Invitation

 There is something quietly spellbinding about Hinterglasmalerei — reverse glass painting — as though light itself were being coaxed into new stories.
 In Helen Brough’s latest body of work, oil paint and delicate gold leaf find their home on the hidden face of glass, creating compositions that glow softly from within.
 This modern interpretation of an age-old craft becomes a luminous poem, suspended between tradition and the present.